swsnu/swpp2021-team7/Design and planning.md

 - When clicking Save Selected Scenes button, the video with selected scenes gets downloaded.
 User can stay at the page and keep editing.
 - When clicking Share Timelines button, the server saves the timeline and matches it to the seleted idol.
 - When sharing process is done, confirm button suggesting moving to the search result page of the idol to check the shared timelines appears.

+## **Frontend Algorithms**<br />
+Algorithms required for implementation are written below, based on their component.

+nn.
+VideoIndexingEntry
+- `onClickCutScenes`: Redirect to Scene Cut Result page (/video/result)
+- `onClickExtractIdol`: Redirect to Search Idol page for video indexing (/video/search)

+nn.
+SearchIdolForVideo
+- `onClickSearch`:

+nn.
+SearchResultForVideo
+- `onClickIdol`:
+- `onClickRequest`:

+nn.
+SceneCutResult
+- `onClickSaveSelected`:

+nn.
+ExtractIdolResult
+- `onClickShareTimelines`:
+- `onClickSaveSelected`:

+nn.
+IndexedVideo:
+- `onClickScene`:

+## **Frontend Relations**<br />
+Relations between components listed above are as follows:

+## **Backend Design**<br />
+In the backend design, we use models which have been discussed in the MVC architecture sections.
+Detailed specifications of RESTful APIs are as following: